shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 http://localipaddress
 http://publicipaddress

+Milestone: now your can use the link ```http://publicipaddress:port/hooks/pictrl?action=play``` on any device on the Internet to control your video player.

 ## Dynamic DNS - Your Raspberry Pi's Permanent Domain Name

 http://publicipaddress
 http://domainname

+Milestone: now your can use the link ```http://domainname:port/hooks/pictrl?action=play``` on any device on the Internet to control your video player.

 ## IFTTT - Connecting to A Voice Assistant